-No matter how much you study it, the only way to develop and improve your skill is by doing it.
-As in so many cases of professional development, you can't do it until you know-how, and you can't know how until you do it.
+No matter how much you study it, the only way to develop and improve your skills is by doing it.
+As in so many cases of professional development, you can't do it until you know how, and you can't know how until you do it.
 Thus, planners just have to dive in at every opportunity.
 Observing and working with a skilled facilitator will allow you to learn key techniques.
-It took me years of facilitating many dozens of meetings before I became truly confident that I could handle any kind of meeting, regardless of the difficulty or complexity.
+It took me years of facilitating dozens of meetings before I became truly confident that I could handle any kind of meeting, regardless of the difficulty or complexity.

 Top image: An asset mapping exercise held as part of a public meeting in Evanston, Illinois.
 Detail of cover of PAS Report 595.
 Photo by Mike Callahan.

 About the Author